120 Ways To Make Money

 16. Domain Selling

 Having a good domain is an essential part of starting a successful online business, and many people are willing to pay a high price to have the domain they’ve set their hearts on.
 It’s possible to capitalize on this by buying domains for a low price that you think could be sold at a higher price later down the road.
-Empire Flippers is one popular domain marketplace you could use to do this.
 The problem is that it may take a while to be able to sell a domain you buy, so patience is key.

 17. Etsy Store Owner

 If you have the creativity and ability to make your own items, Etsy is a great place to go to sell them.
-You could sell anything from clothing to jewelry to paintings; many people specialize in customized items or unofficial memorabilia that can’t be found anywhere else on the web.
+You could sell jewelry, clothing, paintings, or anything; many people specialize in customized items or unofficial memorabilia that can’t be found anywhere else on the web.
 As long as you can get the raw materials for a low price and counter in the costs of shipping, it’s possible to make a significant profit.

 18. eBay Shop